-According to ESPN’s Adrian Wojnarowski, Trevor Ariza has apparently been embroiled in a custody battle with Bree Anderson, the mother of his son Tajh.
+According to ESPN’s Adrian Wojnarowski, Trevor Ariza has apparently been embroiled in an ongoing custody battle with his ex-girlfriend Lana Allen, the mother of his son Tajh.
 The court allowed Ariza a one-month visitation window in which he would be allowed to spend time with Tajh, which coincidentally takes place during the NBA’s restart.
 Ariza didn’t hesitate to forgo playing in the NBA season in exchange for being able to see his son.

-Trevor Ariza had Tajh (named after his tragically deceased younger brother) and two other children, Tristan and Taylor Ariza, with his wife Bree Anderson, though it seems their marriage is ending due to their apparent custody battle.
+In addition to Tajh (named after his tragically deceased younger brother), Trevor Ariza has two other children, Tristan and Taylor Ariza, with his wife Bree Anderson.
 Ariza stands to lose between $1 and $1.8 million for not participating in the NBA restart, but for Ariza, spending time with his dear son is more important than any amount of money.

 On March 11, the NBA indefinitely suspended the 2019-20 season due to COVID-19 concerns.
 On June 4, it was announced that the season would resume on July 30 at the Disney campus in Orlando, Florida.
 22 teams will play eight games to determine the final playoff seedings within a restricted “bubble” environment in Orlando.